TCGA's Study of Uterine Carcinosarcoma

 What is uterine carcinosarcoma?

-Uterine carcinosarcoma (USC) is a cancer that develops in the uterus.
+Uterine carcinosarcoma (UCS) is a cancer that develops in the uterus.
 Carcinosarcoma signifies that, when looked at under a microscope, the tumor displays histological features of both endometrial carcinoma and sarcoma.1 Endometrial carcinoma starts in the endometrium, the inner layer of tissue lining the uterus, while sarcoma begins in the outer layer of muscle of the uterus.1

-USC was part of TCGA's effort to characterize rare tumor types.
+UCS was part of TCGA's effort to characterize rare tumor types.

 What have TCGA researchers learned about uterine carcinosarcoma?

 - UCSs resemble both carcinomas (cancers derived from epithelial cells) and sarcomas (cancers derived from mesenchymal cells) on a molecular level:

 - UCSs had the largest variation of epithelial to mesenchymal transition (EMT) scores, related to the ability of cancers to metastasize, among all cancer types studied by TCGA